m3dwards/longmynd.org/content/index.md

 ---
 If you fly the sites often, please join to support the club and for all the benefits of membership: <https://webcollect.org.uk/lmsc/subscription>

-The general club email address is: club \[at] longmynd.org.
+The general club email address is: [club](mailto:club@longmynd.org)

  Further and emergency contacts are on the ‘Contact Us’ page.